Buying likes on Twitter, Facebook, LinkedIn, or any social network can be a recipe for disaster.

 - Comments and shares

-This is so much more important than counting vanity metrics like likes.
+This is so much more important than counting likes, which is just a vanity metric.

 Conclusion: Don’t buy likes, but there’s a lot that you can do instead.